 By Michelle Nyanzira

-The Zimbabwe Energy Regulatory Authority (Zera) has increased prices for diesel and blend with effect from today.
+The Zimbabwe Energy Regulatory Authority (Zera) has set retail prices for Liquid Petroleum (LP) Gas following complaints of overpricing.

-“Fuel operators may however, sell at prices below the cap depending on their trading advantages,” read the statement from Zera.
+“It is permissible to sell LPG at prices below the prescribed prices depending on one’s trading advantages,” read the statement from Zera.

-Zera urged stakeholders to verify petroleum fuel prices on its official website, Facebook and Twitter handle @zeraenergy.
+Zera urged stakeholders to verify petroleum prices on its official website, Facebook or Twitter handle @zeraenergy.
+The Chronicle